acados/acados/docs/python_interface/index.md

     :align: center
 ```

-## acados OCP solver
+## acados OCP solver interface
-The class `AcadosOcp` can be used to formulate optimal control problems, for which an acados solver (`AcadosOcpSolver`) can be created.
+The class `AcadosOcp` can be used to formulate optimal control problems (OCP), for which an acados solver (`AcadosOcpSolver`) can be created.

+The interface to interact with the acados OCP solver in C is based on [ctypes](https://cython.org/).

+Additionally, there is the option to use a Cython based wrapper around the C part.
+This offers faster interaction with the solver, because getter and setter calls, which include shape checking are done in compiled C code.
+The cython based wrapper is called `AcadosOcpSolverCython` and was added in [PR #791](https://github.com/acados/acados/pull/791).
+`AcadosOcpSolverCython` and `AcadosOcpSolver` offer the same functionality and equivalent behavior is ensured in CI tests.

 ``` eval_rst
 .. automodule:: acados_template.acados_ocp_solver